radiac/mara/docs/api/contrib.rst

 Social commands.
-These require a :ref:`user store <class_contrib_users>`, and work best if the user store has the :ref:`gender <class_contrib_users_gender>` extension.
+These require a :ref:`user store <class_contrib_users>`, and work best if the user store has the :ref:`gender <class_contrib_users_gender>` extension on the ``.gender`` attribute.

 To add the default socials, call ``gen_social_cmds`` with the service, commands handler and user store::

     gen_social_cmds(service, commands, User)

-This module contains a list of social verbs (in ``SOCIALS``), and a dict of verbs with default prepositions (eg dance with).
-Each of these is registered as a command, which uses a naive natural language parser to converts usernames and pronouns.
+This module uses :ref:`class_contrib_language`` to get its list of social verbs and to perform basic natural language processing to conjugate verbs and convert usernames and pronouns.

 .. _class_contrib_users: